ESPresense/ESPresense/docs/index.md

 * **Benoit Blanchon** [(GitHub)](https://github.com/bblanchon/ArduinoJson) - provided the Arduino JSON library
 * **Me No Dev** [(GitHub)](https://github.com/me-no-dev/AsyncTCP) - provided the async TCP library
 * **Kyle Gordon** [(GitHub)](https://github.com/kylegordon) - PlatformIO support

+## Troubleshooting
+If you're having difficulty getting things set up and work properly, check out [the troubleshooting section](./troubleshooting) before you open an issue.
+It will help you determine what information you need to provide to identify and fix what's gone wrong.